hapostgres/pg_auto_failover/docs/architecture.rst

 operations in the PostgreSQL groups; allowing pg_auto_failover to implement High Availability with the goal of zero data loss.

-The keeper main loop enforce the current expected state of the local PostgreSQL instance, and reports the current state and some more information to the monitor.
+The keeper main loop enforces the current expected state of the local PostgreSQL instance, and reports the current state and some more information to the monitor.
 The monitor uses this set of information and its own health-check information to drive the State Machine and assign a goal state to the keeper.

-The keeper implements the transitions between a current state and a monitor assigned goal state.
+The keeper implements the transitions between a current state and a monitor-assigned goal state.

 Client-side HA
 --------------